zhihil/Lessons/S18/Projects/nurltown/tutorials/creating_nurltown.md

 Writing meaningful comments not only guards against your human flaws, but it indicates good practice as a software developer to anyone inspecting your code (potential employers included 😉).

+---

 We will also create another file in the root directory, and call it `colors.py`.
-This will be a file where we will oraganize all the color descriptions we will be using throughout the game.
+This will be a file where we will organize all the color descriptions we will be using throughout the game.
----

 ### `colors.py`

----
 ```python
 """
 colors.py